Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 Category #1: Best lesson plan templates in general

-Depending on your specific lesson and class type, you can use some (or all) of these printable and editable lesson plan templates with some adjustments and write your lesson plans in a matter of minutes.
+Depending on your specific lesson and class type, you can use some (or all) of these printable and editable lesson plan examples with some adjustments and write your lesson plans in a matter of minutes.

 Template #1: Blank lesson plan template